|Rupert Graves Online.

-The present count, up to and including June 2006, is an outstanding 51 film / television productions, 22 stage roles, and a variety of narrative and television advertising work.
-Born in the seaside resort town of Weston Super Mare (30.
-06. 1963) Rupert Graves had his first taste of the show-business bug by taking part in Victorian musical nights held at Birnbeck Pier in his home town.
+Prior to this Rupert Graves had his first taste of the acting bug by taking part in Victorian musical nights held at Birnbeck Pier in his home town.
 As befits the past of all great actors, Rupert Graves did not enjoy his time at school - unable to accept the indignities of authority and it's restrictive rules.

-A variety of part time employment and a mini excursion into punk rock music soon followed.
+In between his attempts to make it in acting, a variety of part time employment and a mini excursion into punk rock music followed.
 Amongst others, Graves worked as a circus clown, in a chip shop, and a shoe factory.
-The acting blood was still in his veins however, this leading him to join a troupe with the amazing name of "Silly Billy Pickles And The Peanut Street Gang", which entertained children at Butlin's holiday camps.
+However, the acting blood was still in his veins, leading him to join a troupe with the amazing name of "Silly Billy Pickles And The Peanut Street Gang", which entertained children at Butlin's holiday camps.

-Due to his liking for difficult roles and never fearing to go forwards in terms of stretching himself Graves may well have this type of speculation for some time to come - he played a gay character in "Torch Song Trilogy", a transvestite villain in "Open Fire", and the lover of a sex change male in "Different For Girls" - not your typical Hollywood fare.
+Due to his liking for difficult roles and never fearing to go forwards in terms of stretching himself Graves may well have this type of speculation for some time to come - he played a gay character in "Torch Song Trilogy", a transvestite villain in "Open Fire", and the lover of a sex change male in "Different For Girls" (Winner of the Best Film Award at the 1996 Montreal World Film Festival), hardly your typical Hollywood fare.

 In the majority of his work, with few exceptions the term "powerful drama" would seem to sit well with the characters portrayed by Graves.